trento-project/trento-project.github.io/README.md

 First, [get Hugo](https://gohugo.io/installation/).

-The Hero and other common features of the theme are set in ´config.yaml´.
+The Hero and other common features of the theme are set in `config.yaml`.

-If you need to add content, just put a new markdown file inside the ´content´ directory, according to existing directory structure (please refer to Hugo docs for more info, or try to figure it out from existing content).
+If you need to add a new page or a blog post, just put a new markdown file inside the `content` directory, according to existing directory structure (please refer to Hugo docs for more info, or try to figure it out from existing content).

-If you need to customize the css, edit the ´themes/hugo-refresh/assets/style.sass´.
+If you need to customize the css, edit `themes/hugo-refresh/assets/style.sass`.

 ## License